AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 Primitive Forms
 ===============

-Castro uses the primitive form of the fluid equations, defined in terms of the state :math:`\Qb = (\rho, \ub, p, \rho e, A_k, X_k, Y_k)`, to construct the interface states that are input to the Riemann problem.
+Furnace uses the primitive form of the fluid equations, defined in terms of the state :math:`\Qb = (\rho, \ub, p, \rho e, A_k, X_k, Y_k)`, to construct the interface states that are input to the Riemann problem.